 The Civil Resolution Tribunal (CRT) regularly reviews and updates its procedural rules.
 We try to do this at least once a year.
 We’ve drafted some changes to the rules and would like your feedback.

-View a draft of the revisions to the Rules.
-Please review this draft and contact us with your feedback, with the subject line “Rules Consultation”.
-We’ll forward your feedback to our CRT Rules team.
+Please review this draft of the CRT Rules and contact us with your feedback, with the subject line “Rules Consultation”.

 What’s being updated?